deepmindru-afk/shaw/backend/RUN_MIGRATION.md

 **1. Go to Railway Dashboard:**
 - Open https://railway.app
-- Select your Shaw backend project
+- Select your Roadtrip backend project
 - Click on your PostgreSQL database

 **2. Open the "Query" tab**